What are some common types of benign breast lumps?

 What is sclerosing adenosis?

-Sclerosing adenosis is a breast condition that involves excessive growth of tissues in the breast's lobules.
+Sclerosing adenosis is excess growth of tissues in the breast's lobules.
 This often causes breast pain.
-While these changes in the breast tissue are very small, they may show up on mammograms as calcifications and can produce lumps.
+While these changes in the breast tissue are very small, they may show up on mammograms as calcifications and can make lumps.
 Usually a biopsy is needed to rule out cancer.
 In addition, because the condition can be mistaken for cancer, the lumps are usually removed through surgical biopsy.